 FFS the relation to the HARQ-ACK codebook types and HARQ-ACK codebook construction.

-FFS the relation to the HARQ-ACK feedback on/off for retransmission.
+FFS the relation to the enabling/disabling ACK/NACK based HARQ-ACK feedback for retransmission.

+FFS whether/how to allow a subset of UEs not to react to the DCI signaling, when enabled, but instead follow UE-specific RRC configuration for HARQ feedback.

 References